Hadestown: Early versions (2006–2012)

-An early version of Hadestown was performed in the cities of Barre and Vergennes, Vermont in 2006, before going on a seven-day, ten-city tour in Mitchell's home state of Vermont and Massachusetts in 2007.
+An early version of Hadestown was performed in the cities of Barre and Vergennes, Vermont, in 2006, before going on a seven-day, ten-city tour in Mitchell's home state of Vermont and Massachusetts in 2007.
 The creative team included director/designer Ben T. Matchstick and orchestrator/arranger Michael Chorney, with a cast drawn from artists in Vermont, including Mitchell as Eurydice and Matchstick as Hermes.
 Unsure of the future of the stage version, Mitchell released a concept album in 2010.

 In November 2012, a reading at Barnard College was directed by Matchstick and starred Damon Daunno as Orpheus, Allison Case as Eurydice, André De Shields as Hermes, Harriett D Foy as Persephone, and Paul Kandel as Hades.
 The Fates included Krystal Joy Brown, with a men's chorus that included Javier Muñoz.
-On August 16, 2014, as part of New York Theatre Workshop (NYTW), the work-in-progress was staged at the Hopkins Center for the Arts' Bentley Theater, following a two-week developmental workshop.
-Directed by Rachel Chavkin, the cast included Daunno as Orpheus, Amber Gray as Persephone, and Shaina Taub as a Fate.
+On August 16, 2014, as part of New York Theatre Workshop's (NYTW) Dartmouth College residency, the work-in-progress was staged at the Hopkins Center for the Arts' Bentley Theater, following a two-week developmental workshop.
+Directed by Rachel Chavkin, the cast included Daunno as Orpheus, Amber Gray as Persephone, Shaina Taub as Eurydice, and Taylor Mac as Hermes.

-In October 2015, NYTW gave another performance with Daunno as Orpheus, Nabiyah Be as Eurydice, Taub as the Fates, and Gray as Persephone.< Two more workshops were held prior to rehearsals beginning in April 2016 at the NYTW.
+In October 2015, NYTW gave another performance with Daunno as Orpheus, Nabiyah Be as Eurydice, Taub as a Fate, and Gray as Persephone.
+Two more workshops were held prior to rehearsals beginning in April 2016 at the NYTW.
 The last of these introduced orchestrations by Michael Chorney, and Chris Sullivan joined the cast as Hermes.

 Off-Broadway (2016)

-After watching a production of Natasha, Pierre & the Great Comet of 1812 directed by Rachel Chavkin in 2012, Mitchell and Chavkin discussed gaps in the concept album's storyline and began to expand the stage version of the musical.
+After watching a production of Natasha, Pierre & the Great Comet of 1812 directed by Chavkin in 2012, Mitchell discussed with her gaps in the concept album's storyline and began to expand the stage version of the musical.
 Mitchell wrote an additional 15 songs and added dialogue to clarify the plot and deepen characterization.
 Todd Sickafoose contributed additional/co-arrangements and orchestrations to Chorney's.
 Hadestown premiered at New York Theatre Workshop (NYTW), running from May 3, 2016, through July 31.
 The production starred Daunno as Orpheus, Be as Eurydice, Gray as Persephone, Patrick Page as Hades, Sullivan as Hermes, and Lulu Fall, Jessie Shelton, and Taub as the Fates.
 On October 14, 2016, an EP was released featuring four songs from the musical, recorded live on June 28 and 29, 2016.
 A full live album was released on October 6, 2017.
 The production was featured in the documentary series Working in the Theatre produced by the American Theatre Wing.

-The show received another New York City workshop at NYTW on March 24, 2017, with Reeve Carney as Orpheus, Gizel Jiménez as Eurydice, Page as Hades, Gray as Persephone, De Shields as Hermes, as well as Yvette González-Nacer and Crystal Lucas-Perry.
+The show received a developmental workshop presented by NYTW on March 24, 2017, with Reeve Carney as Orpheus, Gizel Jiménez as Eurydice, Page as Hades, Gray as Persephone, De Shields as Hermes, as well as Yvette González-Nacer and Crystal Lucas-Perry.